winstonpuckett/av-club/audio_engineer/proficiency_levels.md

 ## Expectations

 Be able to run a Sunday morning service without assistance.
-If something goes wrong, they may have to contact a more advanced level.
+If something goes horribly wrong, they may have to contact a more advanced level.

 ## Competencies